kevin-rn/Functional-Programming/Project/ASSIGNMENT.md

 # Implementing `jq` in Haskell

-Use wsl with VSCode and do 'sudo apt install jq'
+Use Windows Subsystem for Linux (wsl).
+Follow the instructions on https://code.visualstudio.com/docs/remote/wsl. cd mnt/C:/Users/username/Documents/jq-clone and type 'sudo apt install jq', afterwards 'code .' so it opens the project in Visual Studio Code.

 `jq` [(stedolan.github.io/jq)](https://stedolan.github.io/jq/) is a JSON processor.
 It's built in the spirit of Unix: doing one thing, but doing it well.